nivek1385/dinosaur.sh/README.md

 # dinosaur.sh
 BASH Dinosaur Guessing Game

 Latest version includes family-based guessing, period-based guessing (with an addition of Fictional for dinos from the JW franchise that aren't real), and a random mode.
-Some dinos offer ASCII art from http://www.asciiworld.com/-Dinosaurs-.html and may be removed in future versions..
+Some dinos offer ASCII art from http://www.asciiworld.com/-Dinosaurs-.html, used with permission.

 TODO:<br>
 -Add an option for "I don't know" which reverts to random mode.<br>